nest/nest-simulator/doc/nest-3/cheatsheet.md

 - `nest.GetConnections()` returns a `SynapseCollection` object
 - All topology functions are now part of `nest` and not `nest.topology`
-- `nest.GetPosition` -> no longer take list of GIDs
+- `nest.GetPosition` -> no longer take list of node IDs
 - `nest.FindCenterElement` -> now returns `int` instead of `tuple`

 ### Nodes